 It’s no fun to discover that your roof is leaking.
 And often, it’s hard to determine the source of the leak.
 Homeowners can usually get a good idea of the location of the leak by observing the water stains on the ceiling below.
-But calling in a residential roofing contractor who can climb up on the roof to see what’s going on and take care of any roof leak repair that’s needed on a Kansas City home is a better way to go.
+But calling in a residential roofing contractor in Kansas city who can climb up on the roof to see what’s going on and take care of any roof leak repair that’s needed on a Kansas City home is a better way to go.

 Any structure that sticks up from the surface of the roof can be a source of leaks.
 This includes items like skylights, chimneys, and roof vents.
 Roof vents that aren’t sealed properly are often a source of water infiltration.
 Let’s take a look at some of the more common types of roof vents to learn more.

 There are several types of roof vents commonly used in the Kansas City area.
 This is just a sampling of what’s available.
-Check with local roofing companies in Kansas City to see what they offer.
+Check with local roofing company in Kansas City to see what they offer.

 Box vents.
 Box vents are often found on residential rooftops.
 Also known as low-profile or flat vents, box vents are barely noticeable on most roofs.
 They’re usually made of aluminum or galvanized steel but can also be made of plastic.
 These vents merely create an opening for hot air and moisture to escape.
 Because of that, residential roof contractors will need to install several of them to keep the attic dry and cool.